RoblabWh/argus/README.md

 ### With Removing Images and User Data
 Run `/opt/argus/uninstall.sh all`.

-### Example
-Cooming soon

 ## Accessing the WebApp
 The WebApp typically runs on port 5000.
 You can use either your localhost or the IP address of the machine running the WebApp.
 It should be visible to all devices on the same network.

+### Example
+Cooming soon

+# Papers
+1. Redefining Recon: Bridging Gaps with UAVs, 360° Cameras, and Neural Radiance Fields; Hartmut Surmann, Niklas Digakis, Jan-Nicklas Kremer, Julien Meine, Max Schulte, Niklas Voigt, SSRR2023, 13.11.2023 - 15.11.2023 Fukushima, Japan 2023 (cite this).
+2. UAVs and Neural Networks for search and rescue missions, Hartmut Surmann, Artur Leinweber, Gerhard Senkowski, Julien Meine, Dominik Slomma, https://arxiv.org/abs/2310.05512
+3. Lessons from Robot-Assisted Disaster Response Deployments by the German Rescue Robotics Center Task Force, Hartmut Surmann, Ivana Kruijff-Korbayova, Kevin Daun, Marius Schnaubelt, Oskar von Stryk, Manuel Patchou, Stefan Boecker, Christian Wietfeld, Jan Quenzel, Daniel Schleich, Sven Behnke, Robert Grafe, Nils Heidemann, Dominik Slomma, https://arxiv.org/abs/2212.09354
+4. Deployment of Aerial Robots during the Flood Disaster in Erftstadt / Blessem in July 2021, Hartmut Surmann, Dominik Slomma, Robert Grafe, Stefan Grobelny, https://arxiv.org/abs/2209.03084
+5. Deployment of Aerial Robots after a major fire of an industrial hall with hazardous substances, a report, Hartmut Surmann, Dominik Slomma, Stefan Grobelny, Robert Grafe, https://arxiv.org/abs/2111.14542

 # Known Issues
 - Firefox may encounter problems when uploading larger files, such as high-resolution panoramic photos.